List of Florida hurricanes: 1950–1974

-In the period between 1950 and 1974, 85 tropical or subtropical cyclones impacted the state, which collectively resulted in about $7 billion (2017 dollars) in damage, primarily from Hurricanes Donna, Hurricane Cleo (1964) and Dora.
+In the period between 1950 and 1974, 85 tropical or subtropical cyclones impacted the state, which collectively resulted in over $9 billion (2026 dollars) in damage, primarily from Hurricanes Donna, Hurricane Cleo (1964) and Dora.
 Additionally, the storms were directly responsible for 93 fatalities and indirectly for 23 more deaths.
 Several tropical cyclones produced over 20 inches (500 mm) of rainfall in the state, including Hurricane Easy, which is the highest total during the period.
 The 1969 season was the year with the most tropical cyclones affecting the state, with a total of eight systems.
 The 1954 and 1967 seasons were the only years during the period in which a storm did not affect the state.

 The strongest hurricane to hit the state during the period was Hurricane Donna.
 Additionally, Hurricanes Easy, King, Betsy, and Alma hit or otherwise impacted the state as major hurricanes.

 1975–1999

 Hurricane Andrew approaching South Florida in August 1992.

-In the period between 1975 and 1999, 83 tropical or subtropical cyclones affected the state, which collectively resulted in $51.1 billion (2017 dollars) in damage, primarily from Hurricane Andrew, and 54 direct casualties.
+In the period between 1975 and 1999, 83 tropical or subtropical cyclones affected the state, which collectively resulted over $67 billion (2026 dollars) in damage, primarily from Hurricane Andrew, and 54 direct casualties.
 The 1985 season was the year with the most tropical cyclones affecting the state, with a total of eight systems.
 Every year included at least one tropical cyclone affecting the state.
 The strongest hurricane to hit the state during the period was Hurricane Andrew, which was one of only four Category 5 hurricanes to strike the United States.
 Andrew, at the time, was the costliest tropical cyclone in United States history.
 Additionally, Hurricanes Eloise, Elena, and Opal hit or otherwise impacted the state as major hurricanes.